FAC7/READMEs/week5/Redis-Best-Practice/RedisOptimization.md

 For more information click [here](http://redis.io/topics/data-types).

-## Some tips about Redis optimization?
+## Some tips about Redis optimization

 #### Use hashes
 You must be aware that every key in Redis comes with some additional metadata.
 So when you’ll store objects like ```“key=value”``` that doesn’t mean you will use 8 bytes per key.